uorbe001/rustspec/Readme.md

 ## Work in progress

 Please be aware this is work in progress and I'm a total rust newbie, so expect bugs .

+### TODO

+* Find a way to get rid of the assertions dependency for clients.
+* Add after